Unity-Technologies/ml-agents/docs/Using-Virtual-Environment.md

 to run ML-Agents on (either local laptop/desktop or remote server).
 Python 3.6 can be installed from [here](https://www.python.org/downloads/).

+## Python Version Requirement (Required)
+This guide has been tested with Python 3.6 and 3.7.
+Python 3.8 is not supported at this time.

 ## Installing Pip (Required)